 Clarke’s never-say-die attitude carried over to the World Series, too.
 Down three games to one to the defending World Series champion Washington Senators, the Pirates rallied to win three games in a row, clinching the title on a rain-soaked October day at Forbes Field, 9-7.

-The players, viewing Clarke as part of the front office and knowing that he was already a millionaire, voted him only a $1000 share of the winner's pot--the same amount that the Pirate scouts received--while voting themselves, as well as Bill McKechnie, Jack Onslow, the coach, and Sam Watters, the club secretary, full shares of $5,332.72 apiece.
+The players, viewing Clarke as part of the front office and knowing that he was already a millionaire, voted him only a $1000 share of the winner’s pot--the same amount that the two main Pirate scouts received--while voting 22 members of the playing personnel, as well as Bill McKechnie, coach Jack Onslow, and Sam Watters, the club secretary, full shares of $5,332.71 apiece.
 Some later writers have speculated that this decision was the source or the first sign of animosity between Clarke and certain Pirate players, but such speculation seems to be unfounded and read into the story after the fact.
-The players may have been greedy and/or they may have felt that Clarke already had enough money, but they were quick to sing his praises, along with those of McKechnie, when Pittsburgh secured the pennant in September, and there were no public objections to Clarke's staying with the team.
+The players may have been greedy and/or they may have felt that Clarke already had enough money, but they were quick to sing his praises, along with those of McKechnie, when Pittsburgh secured the pennant in September, and there were no public objections to Clarke’s staying with the team.

 As for the sportswriters, they could not say enough good things about Clarke’s efforts.
 As early as July 5, Jack Gallagher of the Los Angeles Times wrote: